Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Combined fits of KEDR and truncated BESIII data

-Note, that we consider the agreement of our NNLO result with the ones obtained in the process of the performed in Ref.
-Ref.\cite{Shen:2023qgz} comparisons of KEDR data with the N$^3$LO approximations for R , fixed by applying the proposed in Ref.\cite{Brodsky:2013vpa} procedure of dealing with high order perturbative QCD expansions, as rather accidental one.
-Indeed, the application of this procedure to the series for R(s) defined by Eq.(\ref{expand}) presumes further expansion of {\bf underlined} contributions to the coefficients of perturbative series of Eq.(\ref{expand}) to scale-independent and scale non-independent parts and further absorption of the latter ones, together with double underlined analytical coefficient , into the properly defined scales of the expansion parameters of the series of Eq.(\ref{expand}).
+Note that we consider the agreement of our NNLO result with the ones obtained in the process of the performed in Ref.\cite{Shen:2023qgz} comparisons of KEDR data with the N$^3$LO approximations for R, fixed by applying the proposed in Ref.\cite{Brodsky:2013vpa} procedure of dealing with high order perturbative QCD expansions, as rather accidental one.
+Indeed, the application of this procedure to the series for R(s) defined by Eq.(\ref{expand}) presumes further expansion of underlined contributions to the coefficients of perturbative series of Eq.(\ref{expand}) to scale-independent and scale non-independent parts and further absorption of the latter ones, together with double underlined analytical coefficient , into the properly defined scales of $\alpha_s$ in Eq.(\ref{expand}).
 However, it is known from the considerations of Refs.\cite{Kataev:2023xqr,Mikhailov:2024mrs} that the analysis of Refs.\cite{Shen:2023qgz,Brodsky:2013vpa} contain the number of still non-fixed ambiguities, which may be fixed in the process of possible further studies .
+Other interesting issues may be the further applications of the low-energy $e^+e^-$ annihilation to hadrons data for the analysis of the number of new theoretical problems, discussed in \cite{Boito:2024gtb,Pich:2022tca} and quite recenty in \cite{Beneke:2025hlg} in the case of semi hadronic decay width of $\tau$-lepton.